MakoWare/Box2d/README.md

-#Repo for experementing with Box2d.js
+#Repo for experimenting with Box2d.js

 Master will be a base, branch off with experiments